KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Internal range

-When the KHR_displaytmapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.
+When the KHR_displaymapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.
 This does not have an impact on color texture sources since they define values as contribution factor.
-The value 10000 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.
+The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

 When using this extension light contribution values shall be aligned to account for 10000 cd / m2 as max luminance.
 This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value.
-Values above 10000 shall be clamped.
+A content cration tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
+If scene max light contribution is above 10000 cd / m2 then the values shall be downscaled or clamped before exporting.
+Light contribution values above 10000 c3 / m2 is strongly discouraged and will be clamped by implementations.

 The internal precision shall at a minimum match the equivalent of 12 bits unsigned integer, which maps to the PQ.